 If the Modification Application is not subsequently submitted within the required timeframes then in accordance with regulation 16(3) of the Regulations the Permit Authority will consider the application refused.

-The EToN technical specification sets out the requirements and timelines in more detail.
+The technical specification sets out the requirements and timelines in more detail.

 7.26 Refusal of a Permit Application